JBMatthews/StayingAlivePDI/README.md

 ---

 ## Personal Note
 - **Don't be that guy**.
 After a tough breakup, I lost my PDI.
 That shouldn't happen.
 But, please, don't misuse this.
+Kindly only reserve 1 PDI for personal use as ServiceNow requests.
 - **Be that guy**.
 This project was designed primary for Mac users, because that's what real developers use.
 Sorry!
 I had to.
 The point being, if you have input as a Windows/Linux user, please notify me so that I can note that in the README and this project can be seemlessly used by all.
 - **Dear ServiceNow**, I'm not only single but currently unemployed... please consider sending application along with cease and desist letter.